MichaelPatzer/ReCrystal/README.md

 **LINUX-Software**

 ## What can you do with ReCrystal?
-ReCrystal allows you to iteratively refine a crystallographic data set from single crystal x-ray diffraction with multipolar parameters derived from a CRYSTAL17 calculation.
+ReCrystal allows you to iteratively refine a crystallographic data set from a single crystal X-ray diffraction pattern with multipolar parameters that have been derived from a CRYSTAL17 calculation.

 ## How to run ReCrystal.py?
 ### Basically